My Cancer Story

 I cannot thank everyone who sponsored me enough and I highly recommend doing a tandem skydive, it is a great mind reset.
 If you would like to view the full skydive video you can do so by clicking the skydive picture above.

-Meanwhile I am sharing what I learned on this journey and particularly my experience with hair loss and wig trickery here on my blog and in person offering my help through my mobile wig project Zoe Vivo.
+Meanwhile I am sharing what I learned on his journey and particularly my experience with hair loss and wig trickery here on my blog and instagram offering help and advice to those who need it.